Welcome to Moonta

-The aim of the National Trust of Moonta is to preserve the local mining history, buildings and artefacts and to conserve the area, making it accessible for generations to come, allowing them to participate in, and appreciate the remarkable ingenuity of our Cornish ancestors.
+Our aim is to preserve the local mining history, buildings and artefacts, with an aim to conserve the Moonta area.
+We are making it accessible for all generations to come, allowing everyone to participate in, and appreciate the remarkable ingenuity of our Cornish ancestors.

 Cornish Mining Heritage

-Fortunately for us, two shepherds stumbled across some wombat holes that had greenish rocks, turning out to be copper – signalling the start of the mining boom on Yorke Peninsula.
+Fortunately for us, two shepherds stumbled across some wombat holes that had greenish rocks, turning out to be copper.
+This signaled the start of the mining boom on the Yorke Peninsula.

 Latest News & Events